curl -L https://omnitruck.cinc.sh/install.sh | sudo bash -s -- -P cinc-server -v 14

 # cinc-server-ctl reconfigure

-Sure enough, we have a brand new Chef Cinc server, ready to manage hundreds, or evne thousands of clients.
+Sure enough, we have a brand new Chef or Cinc server, ready to manage hundreds, or even thousands of clients.
 It almost feels too easy, doesn’t it?
+Let’s take a look at what we have..

-From our perspective, it’s just a Chef Cinc server, taking and serving request.
+From our perspective, it’s just a Chef/Cinc server, taking and serving request.
 Under the blankets, though, there’s a bit more to it.
 Things, at least at first, are just fine!

 As time passes, it becomes more clear that our entire infrastructure is dependent upon that server never, ever going down.
-Something as simple as a kernel upgrade on your Chef Cinc server often causes the entire organization to become rudderless.
+Something as simple as a kernel upgrade on your Chef/Cinc server often causes the entire organization to become rudderless.
 Your organization loses the ability to scale new app servers, becuase chef is down.
-SecOps become rudderless, as they lose the ability to patch zero days, because the chef cinc server is down.
+SecOps become rudderless, as they lose the ability to patch zero days, because the server is down.
 Tools that rely upon inventory management lose the ability to watch systems.
 It can get ugly.
 Its our responsibility to avoid single points of failure like these.

-There is thankfully a process by which we can run as many chef cinc servers as we want!
+There is thankfully a process by which we can run as many cinc (or chef) servers as we want!
 The api server itself is stateless and we can run as many of them as we want, as long as we externalize the Postgres Database and Opensearch Cluster.
 The rest of the stuff, nginx, reddis, rabbitmq can stay right where it is.

 flowchart LR clients[/cinc clients/]-->cinclb cinclb-->cinc1 cinclb-->cinc2 subgraph DB postgres end subgraph cluster[Cinc Cluster] cinclb>load balancer] cinc1[api server 1] cinc2[api server ..n] end subgraph Search opensearch end cluster-->opensearch cluster-->postgres

-Things are slightly more complicated then the above chart, but not by very much.
+Things are slightly more complicated then the above chart, but not by much!
 Firstly, redundancy for the database server must be addressed, either by using Amazon RDS in multi-az mode (which will handle all failover for you), or manually setting up some sort of replication and failover process with the database server.

 Setting up redundancy with opensearch is less important, as the data can be regenerated at any time by running “cinc-server-ctl reindex” on any of the cinc api servers.
 That said, setting up replication for Opensearch is rather easy and should be done if you have the money to cover the cost three systems.